ryuichiokubo/Shogi/README.md

 - GAE Java server, HTML+CSS+Javascript client
 - Server calculates computer's hands, client draws and calculates allowed moves
 - For AI, enough to calculate one step ahead but should be easy to extend and adaptable to any rules

+- SVG: object tag didn't work with other HTML elements... using img tag instead